phtj/patrick-janssen/service.md

 ## Service as Conference Session Chair

+- 2021: Janssen, P. (2021).
+Session Chair at the 26th Annual Conference on Computer-Aided Architecture Design Research in Asia (CAADRIA 2018).
 - 2018: Janssen, P. (2018).
 Session Chair at the 23rd Annual Conference on Computer-Aided Architecture Design Research in Asia (CAADRIA 2018), Session 6C - Adaptive Materials and Kinetic Architecture, 19th May 2018, Beijing, China.
 - 2016: Janssen, P. (2016).
 Session Chair at the 21st Annual Conference on Computer-Aided Architecture Design Research in Asia (CAADRIA 2016), Session 3A: Computational Design Analysis, 24th August 2016, Melbourne, Australia.
 - 2016: Janssen, P. (2016).
 Session Chair at the 34th Annual Conference on Education and Research in Computer Aided Architectural Design in Europe (eCAADe 2016), Session C2: DESIGN TOOLS \| Evaluations, 31st March 2016, Oulu, Finland.